pendo-io/pendo-mobile-sdk/ios/pnddocs/xamarin_maui-ios.md

    Under the iOS App Target > open info.plist > if URL Types doesn't exist, click on 'Add new entry' and name it 'URL types', for the type choose 'Array'.
    Create a new URL by clicking the + button.
    Under the new created Dictionary, change 'Document role' to 'URL Schemes' with type 'Array'.
-   Expand 'URL Schemes' and add the `YOUR_SCHEME_HERE` under the 'Value'.
+   Expand 'URL Schemes' and add the `YOUR_SCHEME_ID` under the 'Value'.
    Under the created Dictionary in the previous step, add new entry with the name 'URL Identifier', type 'string' and set a name of your preference under its 'Value'.

 2. #### Add or modify the function **OpenURL**